datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/placer-api.md

 ???+ rlimit "Rate Limits"

-    [Each Placer account has its own usage plan, including the costs of issuing API calls, and the maximum weekly quota.
+    Each Placer account has its [own usage](https://docs.placer.ai/reference/getting-started#step-2---get-an-access-key){target=_blank} plan, including the costs of issuing API calls, and the maximum weekly quota.
-    In case you exceed the API call rate, or a given quota, you will get a rate limit response.](https://docs.placer.ai/reference/getting-started#step-2---get-an-access-key){target=_blank}
+    In case you exceed the API call rate, or a given quota, you will get a rate limit response.

 ## How to Connect DataDistillr to Placer.ai
 To set up a data source connection for Placer.ai, you will need to have: